CARLO GESUALDO

 by ELLIOTT CARTER

-In 1999 I rewrote his solo piano piece, 90+, to play on trombone along with the original recording (Ursula Oppens) which I attempted semi-successfully in performance that same year at my senior recital in the Manhattan School of Music.
-2003-4 I did the same thing to two other works of his for solo instruments, but keeping the "performance" aspect of it relatively confined to my NYC apartment, which was where I recorded it.
-The purpose of doing all this had simply been a part of the invigorating process of becoming more closely entwined to the style of this man's music, wanting to really feel it on my instrument and in some way make it an accomplishment of my own free from any "pressures" of time, stage, audience, venue...
+In 1999 I rewrote his solo piano piece 90+ to play along with the record (so that all of the piece could still be heard) which I attempted semi-successfully in performance that same year at my senior recital in the Manhattan School of Music.
+2003-4 I did the same thing to two other works of his for solo instruments, but keeping the "performance" aspect of it relatively confined to my NYC apartment.

 90+